 Running an Older iOS?

 The best bet for this problem as it stands today is to try updating your iPhone to the latest version of iOS for your iPhone or iDevice model.
 This is particularly true for iFolks still running iOS 9.
-The update to iOS 9.3.2 has code that fixes known Bluetooth issues.
+The update to the newer iOS has code that fixes known Bluetooth issues.

 Using an Older Model iPhone (32-bit)?

 As stated, users with older model iPhones that cannot upgrade to iOS 11 or iOS 10 report intermittent issues with their iPhones’ GPS.
 In particular, on these older models, both Google Maps and Waze still don’t always function although the Apple Map works most of the time.